madsbuch/blog/_posts/2015-12-17-100-days-of-fibonacci-day-2-java.md

 video: false
 comments: false
 ---
+This is an article in a series of articles.
+An overview of the entire project can be found [here](/blog/100-days-of-fibonacci-overview/).

 So far I have used Haskell, a pure functional language, and C, an empiric systems language.
 In these languages I have implemented